StarExec/StarExec/distribution/INSTALL.markdown

 COMPUTE_NODE_MYSQL_USERNAME.
 These are MySQL users that must have access to the MySQL database.
 If desired, they can be the same user-- the only difference is that COMPUTE_NODE_MYSQL_USERNAME requires fewer permissions.
-The user set as MYSQL_USERNAME will require ALL permissions in the Starexec database, excluding server administration permissions.
+The user set as MYSQL_USERNAME will require ALL permissions in the StarExec database, excluding server administration permissions.
 The user COMPUTE_NODE_MYSQL_USERNAME will require SELECT, INSERT, UPDATE, and EXECUTE permissions.